-Continual learning and context understanding
+3.1.2 Continual learning and context understanding

 Continual learning (also named open-ended learning) and context understanding present significant challenges to current AI, which is limited in its ability to learn new things on the fly and to adapt to new circumstances.
 Recent research has highlighted the possible contribution of neuroscience to improving the learning capacity of AI systems.
-For instance, the flexibility, adaptiveness to new circumstances, and fast learning capacity characteristic of the brain might derive in part from its capacity to autonomously learn on the basis of "intrinsic motivations" (e.g., curiosity, interest in novel stimuli or surprising events, and interest in learning new behaviors) (Barto, 2004; Santucci, Baldassarre, & Mirolli, 2013).
-These are different from "extrinsic motivations"

-involving biological drives, such as hunger and pain, directed toward obtaining specific resources from the environment.
+For instance, the flexibility, adaptiveness to new circumstances, and fast learning capacity characteristic of the brain might derive in part from its capacity to autonomously learn on the basis of "intrinsic motivations" (e.g., curiosity, interest in novel stimuli or surprising events, and interest in learning new behaviours) (Barto 2004; Santucci et al. 2013).
+These are different from "extrinsic motivations" involving biological drives, such as hunger and pain, directed toward obtaining specific resources from the environment.
 Intrinsic motivations are maximally evident in children at play, and are, for example, related to novelty, surprise, and the success in accomplishing desired goals.
-The biological function of intrinsic motivations is to drive the learning of knowledge and skills that might be later used to find useful resources.
+The biological function of intrinsic motivations are maximul resources.
 The digital simulation of intrinsic motivations allows AI systems, such as DNNs and humanoid robots, to actively seek the knowledge they lack.
 This lets them adapt to new circumstances without the need for external guidance, eventually making AI more autonomous.
 Moreover, it speeds up learning processes as these are directed to the interactions that maximize knowledge and competence gain.